-Cruises are all-inclusive.Most cruises are not all-inclusive.
+Most cruises are not all-inclusive.
 In an effort to keep the basic price low, most mainstream cruise lines charge for everything that could be considered "extra", from wine to bottled water.
 As ships become more creative in their onboard activities, more things come at a price.
-However, the basic cruise fare still includes room, board, and the traditional cruise ship amenities such as a swimming pool and entertainment, so you can cruise and only have to pay for tips and drinks if your choose.
+However, the basic cruise fare still includes room, board, and the traditional cruise ship amenities such as a swimming pool and entertainment, so you can cruise and only have to pay for tips and drinks if you choose.

-I have to dine at assigned times and with people I might not like.Many cruise ships still feature traditional seating for dinner, with assigned times and tables.
-However, more and more cruise lines have open seating for dinner, which means you can dine when you like and at different tables.
-Since today's cruise ships also include alternative dining venues, you can vary your restaurant choices along with your table mates.Continue to 5 of 10 below.
+Many cruise ships feature traditional seating for dinner, with assigned times and tables.
+However, more and more cruise lines have open seating for dinner, which means you can dine when and where you like.
+Since today's cruise ships also include alternative dining venues, you can vary your restaurant choices along with your table mates.

 Since many cruises go to the Caribbean, some people associate cruising with this beautiful part of the world.
 However, a cruise is more than sitting in the sun by the pool, sandy beaches, or sparkling blue waters.
 Cruise ships visit every continent, and anyone who loves to travel should be able to find a cruise destination that appeals to them.
 And, you only have to unpack once!

-Cruise ships are packed with old people.Many cruisers are senior citizens, but most of these seniors are active, and all of them have amazing stories to tell about their life experiences.
-I've met some amazing seniors on cruise ships, and now I am one myself!
+Many cruisers are senior citizens, but most of these seniors are active, and all of them have great stories to tell about their life experiences.
+You will meet amazing seniors on cruise ships, and at some point, you will be one yourself!
 A good general rule is the longer and more expensive the cruise, the older the passenger.
-Sailing ships and those with water sports also seem to appeal more to a younger crowd.
+Sailing ships and those with water sports also usually appeal more to a younger crowd.

-Cruise ships are packed with party people.Most mainstream cruises are marketed to multi-generational families.
-Although you will find partiers on a cruise ship, you will also find teetotalers, passengers of all cultures, races, and ages.
-The one thing all cruisers have in common is a love of travel and having fun, which doesn't necessarily equal wild partying.Continue to 9 of 10 below.
+Most mainstream cruises are marketed to multi-generational families.
+Although you will find partiers on a cruise ship, you will also find teetotalers and passengers of all cultures, races, and ages.
+The one thing all cruisers have in common is a love of travel and having fun, which doesn't necessarily equal wild partying.

-Like flying, cruise ships seem to have gotten a bad rap about danger.
+Like flying, cruise ships seem to have gotten a bad rap regarding danger.
 They are actually very safe, and with over 20 million people cruising each year, the crime rate is very low.
 There are steps you can take to help ensure a safe cruise vacation.

-Cruise ships are boring.Although this is a common fear of non-cruisers, no one should be bored with cruising.
+Although this is a common fear of non-cruisers, no one should be bored with cruising.
 You can be as active (or inactive) as you like.
 Cruise ship activities range from working out in a high-tech gym to sitting on the deck and reading a book.
 You can learn computer skills, a foreign language, how to play bridge, or how to dance.
 You can enjoy Las Vegas-style entertainment or a classical pianist.
-Many cruise ships spend all day in port, so you can explore all the fascinating parts of the world.
+Many cruise ships spend all day in port, so you can explore all the fascinating parts of the world ashore.